luoling8192/mj-router/README.md

 # AI Image Generation API

-A FastAPI service that provides a unified interface for generating images using various AI providers (DALL-E, Midjourney, OpenRouter).
+A FastAPI service that provides a unified interface for generating images using various AI providers (DALL-E, Midjourney).

 ## Features